forrestbicker/CoarseGrainScripts/README.md

 }
 ```

-   + _NAME_: The three-letter IUPAC abbreviation for the amino acid
+   + _NAME_: The three-letter IUPAC abbreviation for the amino acid; DA, DT, DG, DC, PHOSPHATE, RIBOSE for DNA components
        + **WARNING**: The input topology and trajectory _must_ specify the NAME of each atom using the three-letter IUPAC NAME of its containing amino acid which matches how amino acids are named in `mapping_dict`.
 This is especially important to take note of when adding a mapping to the `mapping_dict`, as the three-letter IUPAC NAME you input must correspond to atom names in the topology and trajectory.
 Additionally, all NAMEs must be exactly three letters long or errors may occur.
    + _component_atoms_: A list of all atoms which compose a given bead.
        + **WARNING**: List contents will be directly passed to MDAnalysis to select the individual atoms, and as such must be in a format MDAnalysis can understand which matches the topology and trajectory contents.
 To ensure proper functionality, check how atoms are named in the source topology and trajectory if unsure.